 Preparing financial statements are integral to running a successful business, providing a snapshot of a company’s financial performance and position.
 Understanding these documents can be overwhelming for those just starting out, but with the right guide, you can gain the necessary knowledge to make informed decisions.

 We’ve written a comprehensive guide to walk you through the basics and components of financial statements — from what makes up financial statements, interpreting them, and how to use them to make crucial financial decisions.

-Financial statements provide a comprehensive view of a business's financial performance and position.
-They are crucial for making informed business decisions and evaluating the company's financial health.
+Financial statements provide a comprehensive view of a business’s financial performance and position.
+They are crucial for making informed business decisions and evaluating the company’s financial health.
 In Singapore, all companies must file financial statements with Accounting and Corporate Regulatory Authority (ACRA) and comply with the applicable accounting standards.

 In general, companies should use SFRS if they meet the criteria for public accountability and have a need to provide a complete and fair view of their financial position and performance to stakeholders.
 Companies that do not meet these criteria and are not required to provide a complete financial picture may use SFRS for Small Entities instead.